Egypt Exploration Society

-The Egypt Exploration Society (EES) is a British non-profit organization founded in 1882 for the purpose of financing and facilitating the exploration of significant archeological sites in Egypt and Sudan, founded by writer Amelia Edwards and coin curator Reginald Stuart Pool.
-It is based in London and is a registered charity.
+The Egypt Exploration Society (EES) is a British non-profit organisation founded in 1882 for the purpose of supporting and promoting Egyptian cultural heritage.
+It was founded by novelist and travel writer Amelia Edwards with support from Curator of Coins and Medal, Reginald Stuart Poole.
+It has offices in London and Cairo, and is a registered charity.

-The organization has worked at many major Egyptian excavation sites, including Deir el-Bahri, Tanis, Abydos, and Amarna.
-According to the Society, findings from over 150 of their projects and excavations have been published around the world.
+The Society has worked at many archaeological sites across the northern Nile valley and delta including Deir el-Bahri, Tanis, Abydos, and Amarna.
+The results of its work have been shared in more than 350 scientific publications and artefacts from their excavations can be seen in museums around the world.